• broken image

 Clare Freeman

-Clare is the Founder and Director of Brightside Publishing which produces six free community print magazines across East Kent.
+Clare grew up on a farm in Oxfordshire and inherited the land at Her Land from her father who farmed the land at Weston farm all his life.
+She is passionate about social enterprise, addressing the climate emergency, and empowering, supporting and inspiring women and girls.
+She is the Founder and Director of Brightside Publishing which produces seven free community print magazines across East Kent.
 She has also previously worked with women and children who have been trafficked into the UK with the Medaille Trust, and was Trustee for POW Thanet, a festival for women and girls in Thanet, East Kent.
-She has a degree in Sociology and a Masters in Psychology and has worked in travel PR and as a freelance copywriter.
-She is passionate about social enterprise and empowering, supporting and inspiring women and girls.
 She is also very passionate about regenerative building and agriculture practices and is a member of the International Living Future Institute.
-When she inherited a farm from her late father, she had the idea for Her Land and has been working with architects IDK to create a masterplan for the site.
-She is a single mother to her three-year-old daughter, Beth.
+She has a degree in Sociology and a Masters in Psychology and is a mother to her three-year-old daughter Beth.

 Becky Reid